nisargjhaveri/labeling/README.md

 # labeling
-An diagram labeling app
+An diagram labeling app.
+To help school students and teachers to deliver and gain knowledge in better, newer way!

+I wrote it years ago.
+It was my first attempt with `Node.js` and `appjs`.
+So, the code might not be nice enough.

+## Features
+- Add new diagram.
+- Edit diagrams.
+- Learn, Practice and Test modes.
+- Multiple language support, currently English and Gujarati.

 ## How to setup
-- Clone the repository
+- Clone the repository.
 - run `npm install`, it should install dependencies.
 - Make sure that you have Node.js v0.8.
 Otherwise somehow get it. (maybe use `nvm` or getting the binary for your OS and putting it in `./bin`.)